Last Updated on April 1, 2026

 Step1.
 Select a Signal Provider

 Signal providers refer to the expert traders who offer their trading strategies and activities for others to copy and replicate.
-Both platforms usually rate Signal providers based on certain metrics which include their trading performance, number of subscribers and risk levels.
+Both platforms usually rate Signal providers based on certain metrics, which include their trading performance, number of subscribers, and risk levels.

 Step2.
 Subscription

-Haven selected a signal provider, the next step is to subscribe to their signals.
+Having selected a signal provider, the next step is to subscribe to their signals.
 You can do this through the ‘signal tab’ in both the MT4 and MT5 platforms.
 This may involve paying a subscription fee and agreeing to the terms of the signal provider.

 Step3.
 Parameters set-up